Things you need to know about attending your first classical music concert

 Space, Location, and Company

 First things first, before attending, do your research!
-In general concerts require long periods of sitting in silence and you want to make sure that it would be accomodating for you and the little ones.
-Orchestras and music orgs are starting to create more opportunities for young listeners, folks with special needs.
-There are outdoor concerts, sing-a-longs, and sensory -friendly concerts.
+In general concerts require long periods of sitting in silence and you want to make sure that it would be accommodating for you and the little ones.
+Orchestras and music organizations are starting to create more opportunities for young listeners, folks with special needs.
+There are outdoor concerts, sing-a-longs, and sensory-friendly concerts.
 You might have to do a bit of digging but it's worth it!
 It will absolutely enhance the experience of the concert and avoid any snafus.

 The Music, Scores, & Genre